Strength Training 101

 Key Points for all of your training sessions

-If you're just starting out, choose 1-2 exercises for each muscle group.
-That would be 6-12 exercises for a complete full-body workout that you could do 3 times a week.
+1-2 exercises for each muscle group is a good starting point.
+A complete full-body workout can be done 3 times a week.
 There is an almost infinite number of exercises to choose from and many ways to create a routine.

 Regardless of how you choose to schedule your training, leave 48 hours between sessions that work the same muscles.